This article will answer all your most pressing questions about mindfulness.

 In a trial conducted in 2018, 60 patients with coronary artery disease were split into two groups – one that was instructed to practice meditation and another that wasn’t (6).

-After six months, those in the group that practiced meditation were observed to have lower fasting and postprandial (after a meal) blood sugar and glycosylated hemoglobin (HbA1c).
+After six months, those in the group that practiced meditation demonstrated lower fasting and postprandial (after a meal) blood sugar and glycosylated hemoglobin (HbA1c).

 Physical health, however, isn’t the only factor in living your best life.